RashmiJK/AI-ML-Lab/docs/linear_regression.md

 <img src="../images/method_of_least_squares.png" alt="Prefix sum" width="500" height="300">

+In short, linear regression refers to finding the best-fitting straight line through the data points by minimizing the sum of squared differences between the observed and predicted values.

 ### <u>**Multiple linear regression**</u>
 extends simple linear regression by modeling the relationship between a dependent variable and two or more independent variables.
 Instead of fitting a line in two-dimensional space, it fits a hyperplane in higher dimensions.
 This approach allows the model to account for the influence of several features on the outcome simultaneously.